Gauge invariance of radiative jet functions in the position-space formulation of SCET: Discussion

 \section{Discussion}

-In this paper, we have pointed out the BCDF Lagrangians in Refs.~\cite{Beneke:2002ph, Beneke:2002ni} lead to violations of gauge invariance when they are used to construct radiative jet functions.
-The violations of gauge invariance are somewhat surprising because these Lagrangians are constructed from factors that are referred to as ``gauge-invariant building blocks,'' in which hard-collinear fields are accompanied by Wilson-line factors and all derivatives are covariant derivatives.
-The violations of gauge invariance arise because certain Feynman diagrams that would be present in full QCD are missing in the radiative jet functions, owing to the requirement that the radiative jet functions contain only hard-collinear lines.
+In this paper we have pointed out that the Lagrangians in Refs.~\cite{Beneke:2002ph, Beneke:2002ni} (BCDF) are not gauge invariant in the hard-collinear sector.
+This is surprising because these Lagrangians are constructed from operators that are ostensibly gauge invariant: hard-collinear fields are accompanied by Wilson-line factors, and all derivatives are covariant derivatives.
+The violations of gauge invariance are somewhat subtle.
+They arise because hard-collinear gauge transformations multiply the quark fields by a phase that, in momentum space, can shift the quark-field momentum from the hard-collinear region to the soft region, where the hard-collinear quark field, by definition, has no support.
+This phenomenon is manifested in perturbation theory in the hard-collinear sector through the absence of certain diagrams that would be present in full QCD.
+One consequence of the absence of these diagrams is that, if one uses the BCDF Lagrangians directly to construct radiative jet functions, then the radiative jet functions are not gauge invariant by themselves.

-We have shown, by examining the Ward identities for the BCDF Lagrangians, that the violations of gauge invariance are, at leading order in $g_s$, proportional to inverse of the soft-quark propagator.
-We have also demonstrated this through leading-order calculations of radiative jet functions in the Feynman gauge and the light-cone gauge.
+We have demonstrated the violations of gauge invariance by examining the Ward identities for the BCDF Lagrangians and also by computing the radiative jet functions that follow directly from the BCDF Lagrangians at the leading order in $g_s$ in the Feynman gauge and in the light-cone gauge.
+These analyses show that the violations of gauge invariance are, at the leading nontrivial order in $g_s$, proportional to inverse of the soft-quark propagator.

-Motivated by the leading-order result for the violations of gauge invariance, we have applied the soft-quark equation of motion to the BCDF Lagrangians.
-Then, after making use of the BPS field redefinition to factor minus-polarized soft gluons from the hard-collinear subdiagram, we have arrived at gauge-invariant Lagrangians that describe the couplings of a soft quark to a hard-collinear quark.
-Our results are for interactions through relative order $\lambda^2$, and we have used a Ward-identity argument to show that the gauge invariance holds to all orders in $g_s$.
-The new, gauge-invariant Lagrangians that we have derived are somewhat more general than the BCDF Lagrangians in that we have considered the case of a nonzero quark mass.
-We have demonstrated the gauge invariance of the new Lagrangians through calculations of radiative jet functions in order $\alpha_s$ in the Feynman gauge and the light-cone gauge.
+Motivated by the Ward-identity and radiative-jet-function analyses, we have modified the BCDF Lagrangians by adding terms that are proportional to the soft-quark equation of motion.
+Then, after making use of the BPS field redefinition to factor minus-polarized soft gluons from the hard-collinear subdiagram, we have arrived at gauge-invariant Lagrangians, through order $\lambda^2$, that describe the couplings of a soft quark to a hard-collinear quark.
+The fact that the violations of gauge invariance can be removed through the use of a field redefinition that is proportional to the soft-quark equation of motion implies that $S$-matrix elements of the original BCDF Lagrangians are gauge invariant.